-The eBACS/eBATS/eBASC/eBASH mailing list is named after eBATS, the first of these projects.
+The eBACS/eBATS/eBASC/eBASH/eBAEAD mailing list is named after eBATS, the first of these projects.
 To join the mailing list, send an empty message to ebats-subscribe at list.cr.yp.to.

 If you use eBACS information in a paper then you should cite the web pages as follows:

-Daniel J. Bernstein and Tanja Lange (editors). eBACS: ECRYPT Benchmarking of Cryptographic Systems. http://bench.cr.yp.to, accessed 7 March 2015.Replace 7 March 2015 by your download date.
+Daniel J. Bernstein and Tanja Lange (editors). eBACS: ECRYPT Benchmarking of Cryptographic Systems. https://bench.cr.yp.to, accessed 7 March 2025.Replace 7 March 2025 by your download date.

-STVL's successful benchmarking efforts inspired VAMPIRE's eBATS, a competition for the fastest public-key software.
+STVL's successful benchmarking efforts inspired ECRYPT's Virtual Application and Implementation Research Lab (VAMPIRE) to initiate eBATS, a competition for the fastest public-key software.
 VAMPIRE developed a new benchmarking suite, BATMAN (Benchmarking of Asymmetric Tools on Multiple Architectures, Non-Interactively), to collect measurements of BATs (Benchmarkable Asymmetric Tools) on a large number of computers.
 The eBATS measurements and comparisons began at the end of 2006.

-VAMPIRE subsequently initiated the eBASC and eBASH projects. eSTREAM finished in April 2008 but VAMPIRE will continue to accept new stream ciphers for benchmarking as part of eBASC.
-VAMPIRE is also providing hash-function performance data to NIST as part of eBASH.
+VAMPIRE subsequently initiated the eBASC and eBASH projects. eSTREAM finished in April 2008 but VAMPIRE continued to accept new stream ciphers for benchmarking as part of eBASC.

-VAMPIRE developed a new unified benchmarking suite, SUPERCOP, that benchmarks hash functions, secret-key stream ciphers, public-key encryption systems, public-key signature systems, and public-key secret-sharing systems.
+VAMPIRE developed a new unified benchmarking suite, SUPERCOP, to benchmark hash functions, secret-key stream ciphers, public-key encryption systems, public-key signature systems, and public-key secret-sharing systems.
 Unified measurements were collected on fifty computers in July 2008.